+Diagnosis Code

-Diagnosis Code When submitting claims for payment, providers must select the diagnosis codes that most accurately reflect the Medicaid recipient's medical need for nursing or home health aide services.
-To be reimbursable, a diagnosis code specific to the fourth or fifth digit as identified in the latest ICD-9-CM codes is required on each claim line.
+When submitting claims for payment, providers must select the diagnosis codes that most accurately reflect the Medicaid recipient's medical need for nursing or home health aide services.

 The use of general or generic diagnosis codes such as "general debility" as the only primary diagnosis code is inappropriate and will result in further review by the Medicaid Quality Improvement Organization (QIO).

+Reimbursement for Home Health Services

+Medicaid reimbursement for home health services is the lesser of the following:

+- Amount billed

+- Maximum fee listed on the Home Health Services Fee Schedule

+- · Provider's usual and customary charge

+Copayment

-Reimbursement for Home Health Services Medicaid reimbursement for home health services is the lesser of: The amount billed.
-The maximum fee listed on the Home Health Services Fee Schedule.
-The provider's usual and customary charge.
-Copayment Medicaid recipients, unless exempt, are responsible to pay a copayment of \$2.00 per home health provider, per day.
-Note : For additional information about copayment requirements and categories of recipients who are exempt from copayment, see the Florida Medicaid Provider General Handbook.
-Visit Reimbursement Medicaid reimburses per home health visit.
+Medicaid recipients, unless exempt, are responsible to pay a copayment of \$2.00 per home health provider, per day.

+Note: For additional information about copayment requirements and categories of recipients who are exempt from copayment, see the Florida Medicaid Provider General Handbook.

+Visit Reimbursement

+Medicaid reimburses per home health visit.
 The staffing resources needed to provide a service are included in the visit reimbursement.

 Medicaid does not reimburse per individual staff person(s) providing a home health visit.

-Home Health Visits for Multiple Recipients at One Location Home health visit services provided to two or more recipients with the same home address and share a dwelling space or within the same apartment building are reimbursed as follows: For the first recipient, Medicaid reimburses the service at the established Medicaid visit rate.
+Home Health Visits for Multiple Recipients at One Location

+Home health visit services provided to two or more recipients with the same home address and share a dwelling space or within the same apartment building are reimbursed as follows:

+For the first recipient, Medicaid will reimburse the service at the established Medicaid visit rate.